ServerlessLife/lambda-live-debugger/README.md

 lld -w
 ```

-The configuration is saved to `lldebugger.config.ts`
+The configuration is saved to `lldebugger.config.ts`.

 ### CLI Parameters